 Activities that cause adductor pollicis muscle pain and symptoms:

-- Activities that require constant use of the thumb in a pincher motion
+- Activities that require constant use of the thumb and fingers in a pincher motion

 - Activities that require constant downward pressure using the thumb ie massage therapist